brandon-rhodes/backpacking-planner/Articles/North-Kaibab/text.md

 The BAH therefore envisions a rim-to-rim hike with the nephews in schematic terms.
-First, a quick descent of the SKT with all the familiar strata serving as mileposts.
+First comes a quick descent of the SKT with all the familiar strata serving as mileposts.
 Then a plunge into the Precambrian depths that will take them across the Colorado River.
-Finally, like a diver rising back to the surface, the NKT will carry them back up into the Tapeats and their feet will once again stand on familiar rock.
+Finally, like a diver rising back to the surface, they will follow the NKT back up into the Tapeats and their feet will once again stand on familiar rock.
-From there the trail will wind past the Redwall and then the Coconino, whose cliffs will stand sentinel and measure the hikers’ progress as they climb — weary but triumphant — to the North Rim.
+From there the trail will wind past the Redwall and then the Coconino, whose cliffs will stand sentinel to measure the hikers’ progress as they climb — weary but triumphant — to the North Rim.

 ## Loomings